augcog/OpenARK/documentation/Jetson-NX-build-instructions.md

 7. Run the app as
  `./okvis_app_synchronous path/to/okvis/config/config_fpga_p2_euroc.yaml path/to/mav0/`

-## Installing librealsense2, Nvidia Jetson Xavier NX Version.
+## Installing librealsense2, for Jetson NX.
 Follow this : https://github.com/IntelRealSense/librealsense/blob/master/doc/installation_jetson.md

 ### Optional: As a sanity check for librealsense2,